 Since its inception, the CommunityTIES Project has assisted with locally led efforts to make use of landfill gas as a source of local and renewable energy in about 20 counties.
 While the program's efforts are centered on using energy from landfill gas, the program's targeted outcome is community-led economic growth in the form of business creation or expansion, increased entrepreneurial activity, and the creation and retention of green jobs.
 As with the EnergyXchange, potential uses for the landfill gas are defined by the communities themselves based on local industry needs, economic development priorities, and other factors.
 This tailored approach has driven a long list of potential uses for landfill gas, involving industries ranging from agricultural and artisan to industrial chemical processing and textiles.

-View part of the original EnergyXchange (Yancey Mitchell County Landfill) website and learn more about the project.
-Click on the sections below:
+View part of the original EnergyXchange (Yancey Mitchell County Landfill) website and learn more about the project: